 IF you have moderately complex requirements for your ecommerce business, and are looking for a more secure, stable alternative to Magento 2 at a lower cost, BigCommerce or BigCommerce Enterprise could be worth considering.
 Generally more affordable than Shopify and a lot more affordable than Magento 2, BigCommerce has a comparably robust set of marketing, promotion, and catalog management tools, along with a longer term commitment to the Open SaaS concept.
+If you decide that BigCommerce is the right platform for you, we can definitely help you migrate from Magento 1.
 BigCommerce does have some drawbacks, like Shopify, so we may advise on alternative platforms if we feel the fit isn’t there for you.

 Q: How do I choose which ecommerce platform to migrate my Magento store to?